Bruol/seed-emulator/client/README.md

 3. visit [http://localhost:8080/](http://localhost:8080/) for list, and [http://localhost:8080/map.html](http://localhost:8080/map.html) for map.

 Alternatively, set `clientEnabled = True` when using `Docker` compiler.
 Note that `seedemu-client` allows unauthenticated console access to all nodes, which can potentially allow root access to your emulator host.
 Only run `seedemu-client` on trusted networks.

+You can also set the `internetMapClientImage` parameter in the `Docker` compiler to use a custom image.

 Note on the map: